 - Evacuate the immediate area, closing the doors behind you.
 If possible, control the fire with the appropriate fire extinguisher if it is a small manageable fire, you are trained, confident, and have an exit route behind you.
 Refer to Appendix 7: Operating a Fire Extinguisher.
 To help contain the fire, close windows and doors that are near to you on your way out, but ONLY DO SO IF IT IS SAFE. - 2.
 Activate the fire alarm. - 3.
 Follow instructions of Building Floor Wardens during evacuation. - 4.
 Urge people to stay calm and evacuate in a quick and orderly manner.
 WALK, DO NOT RUN. - 5.
 Use the stairway to evacuate; DO NOT use the elevator(s).
 See Note 1. - 6.
 If possible, assist occupants that are unable to evacuate using the stairs.
 Refer to Appendix 4: Persons Requiring Assistance and Appendix 5: Personal Evacuation Plan.
-Alternatively, individuals having difficulty can be directed to an area of refuge or a safe location inside the building, 3rd floor landing on main stairwell (Across for Rm 344) / 2nd floor landing on main stairwell (Across from Rm 240).
+Alternatively, individuals having difficulty are advised to shelter in place.
 Building Floor Wardens and Building Emergency Directors must relay the location of these occupants to the Fire Department. - 7.
-Upon exiting the building, provide the Emergency Responders, Building Emergency Director and/ or Building Fire Wardens with any information on hazardous materials involved (e.g. Safety Data Sheets (SDS)) and location of individuals unable to exit the building. - Proceed directly to the Predesignated Meeting Area and wait for further instructions from the Building Emergency Director.
-The Predesignated Meeting Area is: Main Mall across the street from the main entrance to the H.R.
-MacMillan building / South Corner exit / West corner exit (Loading bay area). - 9.
+Upon exiting the building, provide the Emergency Responders, Building Emergency Director and/or Building Fire Wardens with any information on hazardous materials involved (e.g. Safety Data Sheets (SDS)) and location of individuals unable to exit the building. - 8.
+Proceed directly to the Predesignated Meeting Area and wait for further instructions from the Building Emergency Director.
+The Predesignated Meeting Area is: Lawn on west side of Buchanan A, 1866 Main Mall. - 9.
 Call 911 to ensure that the Fire Department received the alarm.
 Provide the following: - a) State your name - b) Provide the address where the fire is located and the nearest intersection.
-The address of your building is: 2375 Main Mall - c) Provide information about the fire: - WHERE: Floor number, Room number, - WHEN: Approximate time fire started - WHAT: what caused the fire, is it spreading, are people injured or requiring urgent assistance - 10.
+The address of your building is: 6333 Memorial Road, intersection of Memorial Road and Main Mall. - c) Provide information about the fire: - WHERE: Floor number, Room number, - WHEN: Approximate time fire started - WHAT: what caused the fire, is it spreading, are people injured or requiring urgent assistance - 10.
 Call Campus Security at 604 822 2222. - 11.
 DO NOT ENTER THE BUILDING until the Fire Department or authorized UBC building officials give permission to do so.

-Note 1: Appendix 6: Elevator Upgrade Project, provides information on the elevator upgrades occurring across campus in efforts to meet the requirements of the Safety Code for Elevators and Escalators.
-In an emergency, elevators are not to be considered the primary mechanism for egress.
+Note 1: Appendix 6: Elevator Upgrade

+Project, provides information on the

+elevator upgrades occurring across campus

+in efforts to meet the requirements of the

+Safety Code for Elevators and Escalators.
+In

+an emergency, elevators are not to be

+considered the primary mechanism for

+egress.

+Template prepared by: Risk Management Services Last reviewed: January 24, 2020 | Next review date: January 24, 2021